-The Orlando Wetlands Park was opened for public use between the months of February through November.
+In the 1990s, the Orlando Wetlands Park was opened for public use between the months of February through November.
 Originally the City granted exclusive family rights to the area until 2038 as part of the purchase agreement with the landowners.
-However, the City purchased these rights in 2015 and the park is now open year round from sunrise to sunset.
+However, the City purchased these rights in 2015 and the Park is now open year round from sunrise to sunset.
 In 2000, the Orlando Wetlands Park began hosting an annual Wetlands Festival.
 It is now held every other year on the third Saturday in February.

 To learn more about the Park, please visit the following websites: